 Figure out if leasing is right for you.

 - Think about how much you drive.
 The annual mileage limit in most standard leases is 15,000 or less.
-You can negotiate a higher limit, but that usually increases the monthly payment.
+If you want a higher limit, it will probably increase the monthly payment.
 That’s because the car loses value during the life of the lease.
 If you exceed the annual mileage limit, you’ll probably be charged an additional fee when you return the car.

 - Consider all of the lease terms.
 When you lease, you’re responsible for excess wear and damage and any missing equipment.
 You also have to service the car according to the manufacturer’s recommendations, and maintain insurance that meets the leasing company’s standards.
 If you end the lease early, you may have to pay a substantial early termination charge.

 Review the terms before you sign for the purchase and financing.
 Don’t be rushed.
-Ask the dealer to slow down, especially if they’re moving quickly and using an electronic process like an iPad or tablet to show you the agreement.
-Tell them you want to see the terms clearly before you agree, especially all the fees and charges in the deal — so you can make sure the dealer didn’t include charges for any extra items you don’t want.
+Ask the dealer to slow down, especially if they’re moving quickly and using an electronic process on an iPad, tablet, or other device to show you the agreement.
+Tell them you want to see the terms clearly before you agree, especially all the fees and charges in the deal.
+That way, you know the dealer didn’t include charges for any extra items you don’t want.
 Carefully compare what you are seeing at signing to what the dealer sent you beforehand.

 Don’t leave the dealership without a signed copy of the completed credit contract or lease agreement.
 Make sure you understand whether the deal is final before you leave in your new (or new-to-you) car.
 If you’re called back to the dealership because the financing wasn’t final or didn’t go through, carefully review any changes or new documents you’re asked to sign.
 Consider whether you want to proceed.